How to Be Compliant When Working with Digital Nomads

 Compliance and Digital Nomads

-When engaging any type of contingent talent, it is important for organizations to take steps to comply with relevant laws, polices, and regulations.
+When engaging any type of contingent talent, it is important to take steps to comply with relevant laws, policies, and regulations.
 Different legal rules apply to workers categorized as independent contractors and it is important to be aware of these regulations.
 For example, independent contractors have the right to complete work when, where, and how they choose—they are typically engaged by a company to perform a specific service or defined project.
 If an independent contractor works as a digital nomad, abiding by the right tax and regulation laws is typically their responsibility depending on where they choose to work.

 What’s Driving Continued Digital Nomad Growth?